syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Get-the-data-point-collection-based-on-region.md

 [CartesianSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CartesianSeries.html) provides the following methods to get a collection of data under a particular region.

-* [`GetDataPoints(Rect rectangle)`]() - Method to get the collection of data that fall inside the given rectangle region.
+* [`GetDataPoints(Rect rectangle)`]() - Gets the collection of data that falls inside the given rectangle region.
-* [`GetDataPoints(double startX, double endX, double startY, double endY)`]() - Method to get the data points from the given range.
+* [`GetDataPoints(double startX, double endX, double startY, double endY)`]() - Gets the collection of data from the given axis visible range.

 {% tabs %}

 {% highlight c# %}

-    //Get the collection of data that fall inside the given rectangle List<object> dataPoints = Series.GetDataPoints(rectangle);
+    //Gets the collection of data that falls inside the given rectangle region.
+    List<object> dataPoints = Series.GetDataPoints(rectangle);

     or

-    //Get the data points from the given range.
+    //Gets the collection of data from the given axis visible range.
     List<object> dataPoints = Series.GetDataPoints(startX, endX, startY, endY);

 {% endhighlight  %}